-These compact tender bok choy plants not also taste better but they have a much nicer presentation and are essential for dishes like the Braised Chinese Mushrooms with Baby Bok Choy.
+These compact tender bok choy plants not also taste better but they make for a much nicer presentation and are essential for dishes like the Braised Chinese Mushrooms with Baby Bok Choy.

 Dwarf Bok Choy (奶油白菜)

-In Chinese grocery stores, dwarf bok choy are sometimes called and labeled as 奶油白菜 or “nai you bai cai” which translates to “cream bok choy” (don’t ask me who comes up with these translations!).
+In Chinese grocery stores, dwarf bok choy are sometimes called and labeled as 奶油白菜 or nai you bai cai which translates to “cream bok choy” (don’t ask me who comes up with these translations!).
 These dwarf bok choy look like a miniature version of the classic white bok choy you find in supermarkets but they are actually a special variety or hybrid of bok choy.
-These extra dwark white bok choy have a stubby look to them and the green leaves have a distinct curled up and wrinkled look to them and are very sweet tasting!
-Check out the picture below and see if I have described them correctly.
+These white bok choy haveare a bit stubbier, and the dark green leaves are distinctively curly and sweet tasting!

 You can see how we prepared and used this dwarf bok choy in our quick and easy beef vegetable stir fry.

-This dwarf bok choy varieties have become more common and you can see them in many Chinese markets in the US.
-A well stocked Chinese or Asian market should have many bok choy varieties for you to choose from!
+This dwarf bok choy variety has become more common.
+A well-stocked Chinese or Asian market should have many bok choy varieties for you to choose from!
 You can even grow these at home if you like to garden by purchasing your own extra dwarf bok choy seeds!

 Chinese Broccoli (芥兰)